malet-pr/ruleUnitsMigration/README.md

-# RuleBridge
+# RuleMigration

 ## Hackathon summary

 ### Problem investigated

-RuleBridge investigates the feasibility of migrating a small, representative portion of a legacy rules-engine service from Java 11 and Drools 7 to Java 21 and Drools 10 while preserving its observed behavior.
+RuleMigration investigates the feasibility of migrating a small, representative portion of a legacy rules-engine service from Java 11 and Drools 7 to Java 21 and Drools 10 while preserving its observed behavior.